 Now more than ever, Web3 developers allow anyone to create NFTs to be used, bought, sold, or traded in their games and metaverses.
 There is usually software that makes designing and minting NFTs remarkably simple and are game-compatible from the moment they’re finished.
 Players are free to create their own items, portraits, avatars, etc. that they can then post on NFT marketplaces for other players to buy and own.

-- In-Game Currency: Almost all NFT supported games offer a type of in-game currency, or multiple, for players to earn through playing the game (NFT trading aside).
+- In-Game Currency: Almost all NFT supported games offer a type of in-game currency, or multiple, for players to own.
 These currencies can be exchanged for various crypto or fiat currencies.

 - Renting/Lending: Aside from buying and selling NFTs, owners can choose to lease out their NFTs to groups of players so that they may play the game these NFTs are based in.
-These groups of players, also called “guilds,” play these games together and split earned rewards.
-The NFT owners are sometimes called guild managers or guild leaders, and earn profit from renting out NFTs to their guilds over time.
+These groups of players, also called “guilds,” play these games together and split rewards.

 - Breeding: Many NFT-based games involve Pokemon-like creatures that can be traded or commanded to battle each other.
 Each of these unique creatures is considered an NFT, but they can also be paired to breed a new NFT, taking on various attributes of the “parent” NFTs.
 Essentially, the term “breeding” refers to the act of minting a brand new token to put into a Web3 game’s marketplace.

-As said before, Web3 games offer all the same features as traditional games, just with the bonus of a play-to-earn ecosystem that is often completely optional to players.
+As said before, Web3 games offer all the same features as traditional games, just with the bonus of a blockchain ecosystem that is often completely optional to players.

 What Lies Ahead